po1sigala/live/01-Class-Content/17-NoSQL/04-Supplemental/MongoAtlas-Deploy.md

    );
    ```

 2. With this code in place, the `mongoose.connect()` command will attempt to use the environment variable first.
-If it's running on Heroku, it'll find that variable and use it.
+If it's running on Heroku, it will find that variable and use it.
 If it's running locally on your machine, it won't find that variable and will fall back to use your local database connection instead.

 3. Save your code and use the following Git commands to add, commit, and push it to Heroku: